-F. Research in Emergency Health Situations
+F. Research in Emergency Health Situations (Article 3.8)

-- 1. (Article 3.8) Subject to all applicable legislative and regulatory requirements, research involving emergency health situations shall be conducted only if it addresses the emergency needs of individuals involved, and then only in accordance with criteria established in advance of such research by the REB.
-The REB may allow research that involves health emergencies to be carried out without the free and informed consent of the participant or of his or her authorized third party if ALL of the following apply: - A serious threat to the prospective participant requires immediate intervention; and - b.
-Either no standard efficacious care exists or the research offers a real possibility of a direct benefit to the participant in comparison with standard care; and - c.
-Either the risk of harm is not greater than that involved in standard efficacious care, or it is clearly justified by the direct benefits to the participant; and - d.
-The prospective participant is unconscious or lacks capacity to understand risks, methods and purposes of the research; and - e.
-Third-party authorization cannot be secured in sufficient time, despite diligent and documented efforts to do so; and

-When a previously incapacitated participant regains capacity, or when an authorized third party is found, free and informed consent shall be sought promptly for continuation in the project and for subsequent examinations or tests related to the study.
+- Subject to all applicable legislative and regulatory requirements, Research involving emergency health situations shall be conducted only if it addresses the emergency needs of individuals involved, and then only in accordance with criteria established in advance of such Research by the REB.
+The REB may allow Research that involves health emergencies to be carried out without the free and informed consent of the Participant or of the Participant's authorized third party if ALL of the following apply: - a.
+A serious threat to the prospective Participant requires immediate intervention; and - b.
+Either no standard efficacious care exists or the Research offers a real possibility of a direct benefit to the Participant in comparison with standard care; and - c.
+Either the risk of harm is not greater than that involved in standard efficacious care, or it is clearly justified by the direct benefits to the Participant; and - d.
+The prospective Participant is unconscious or lacks capacity to understand risks, methods and purposes of the Research; and - e.
+Third-party authorization cannot be secured in sufficient time, despite diligent and documented efforts to do so; and - 2.
+When a previously incapacitated Participant regains capacity, or when an authorized third party is found, free and informed consent shall be sought promptly for continuation in the project and for subsequent examinations or tests related to the study.

-Section 3 Privacy and Confidentiality
+Section 3: Privacy and Confidentiality

-A. Accessing Private Information: Personal Interviews
+A. Accessing Private Information: Personal Interviews (Article 2.2; Chapter 5, Section A)

-(Article 2.2; Chapter 5, Section A) Subject to the exceptions in Section 1 above (Ethics Review), researchers who intend to interview a human participant to secure identifiable personal information shall secure REB approval for the interview procedure used and shall ensure the free and informed consent of the interviewee as required in Section 2 above.
+Subject to the exceptions in Section 1: Ethics Review, above, Researchers who intend to interview a Human Participant to secure identifiable personal information shall secure REB approval for the interview procedure used and shall ensure the free and informed consent of the interviewee as required in Section 2: Free, Informed, and Ongoing Consent, above.
 REB approval is not required for access to publicly available information or materials, including archival documents and records of public interviews or performances.

-B. Accessing Private Information: Surveys, Questionnaires and Collection of Data
+B. Accessing Private Information: Surveys, Questionnaires and Collection of Data (Article 3.3)

-- 1. (Article 3.3) Researchers shall secure REB approval for obtaining identifiable personal information about participants.
-Approval for such research shall include such considerations as: - a.
-The type of data to be collected; - b.
-The purpose for the which the data will be used; - c.
-Limits on the use, disclosure and retention of the data; - d.
-Appropriate safeguards for security and confidentiality; - e.
-Any modes of observation (e.g., photographs or videos) or access to information (e.g., sound recordings) in the research that allow identification of particular participants; - f.
-Any anticipated secondary uses of identifiable data from the research; - g.
-Any anticipated linkage of data gathered in the research with other data about participants, whether those data are contained in public or personal records; and - h.
-Provisions for confidentiality of data resulting from the research.
+Researchers shall secure REB approval for obtaining identifiable personal information about Participants.
+Approval for such Research shall include such considerations as:

+- 1. The type of data to be collected; - The purpose for the which the data will be used; - 3.
+Limits on the use, disclosure and retention of the data; - 4.
+Appropriate safeguards for security and confidentiality; - 5.
+Any modes of observation (e.g., photographs or videos) or access to information (e.g., sound recordings) in the Research that allow identification of particular Participants; - 6.
+Any anticipated secondary uses of identifiable data from the Research; - 7.
+Any anticipated linkage of data gathered in the Research with other data about Participants, whether those data are contained in public or personal records; - 8.
+Provisions for confidentiality of data resulting from the Research.